Follow This Step-by-Step, Play-by-Play Guide to Transform Your Salespeople into Cross -Sales Superstars—Emmerich Can Help

-For decades now, the industry average for cross-sales on new accounts has hovered around 2.
+For decades now, the average in the community bank industry for cross-sales on new accounts has hovered around 2.
 Many banks don’t even measure—but when they do, it’s always about 2.2.
 Fascinating how that works.

-Since the average customer today has a total of 16 products and services, if you have anywhere fewer than 13, you really can’t declare that you are their bank.
-You don’t own the relationship and have not earned their trust.
+The typical customer today has a total of 16 banking-related products and services.
+If your bank has fewer than 13 for any given customer, you really can’t declare that you are “their bank.”
+Unless you’re at that level, you don’t own the relationship and haven’t earned their complete trust.

-Having spoken at over 500 C-level banking events over those years, I can tell you it has been a hot topic for almost three decades now with virtually NO improvement.
-Mind-boggling.
+Having spoken at over 500 C-level banking events over the years, I can tell you cross-sales has been a hot topic for almost three decades now with virtually NO improvement.
+Mind-boggling!

-Given the immediate and profound impact it has on your efficiency ratio and profitability, how could this hugely important needle remain stagnant despite massive efforting, CEO rants, and a pot-load of training dollars?
+Given the immediate and profound impact cross-selling has on your efficiency ratio and profitability, how is it possible that this hugely important needle could remain essentially stagnant industry-wide despite massive effort, CEO rants, and a pot-load of training dollars?

-Banks have spent billions on sales training with not a little, but no change at all in cross-sales ~ often with great disruption to the culture and a mass exodus from people who have been traumatized by the “big bank” sales process and refuse to ever relive that scene.
+Banks have spent BILLIONS on sales training with NO change at all in cross-sales—not even a little.
+And too often it’s been done with great disruption to the culture and a mass exodus from people who have been traumatized by the “big bank” cross-sales process and refuse to ever relive that scene.

-With mobile banking driving customers out of the lobbies, how will you ever prepare your people for the proactive conversations they need to initiate and add value to average at least 7 cross-sales with people who walked in the door and are practically begging to do more business with you?
+With mobile banking driving customers out of the lobbies, you need to prepare your salespeople for the proactive conversations they’ll need to initiate.
+We can show you how to help them add value so they can average at least 7 cross-sales per account and have customers practically begging to do more business with your community bank.

-The easiest and most profitable sales you’ll ever make are the added cross-sales to the prospect who’s already sitting in your branch.
-You know it, but if your staff isn’t averaging 5 to 7 cross-sales per new account, then they’ve bought into a dangerous lie.
+The easiest and most profitable sales you’ll ever make are the added cross-sales you make to the customer or prospect who’s already sitting in your branch.
+You know it’s true, but if your salespeople aren’t averaging 5 to 7 cross-sales per new account, then they’ve bought into a dangerous lie.